-The Atos – Joseph Fourier Prize aims at rewarding the work of researchers, academics and industrial scientists in three strategic areas: High Performance Computing, Artificial Intelligence and Quantum Computing.
+The Atos – Joseph Fourier Prize aims at rewarding the work of researchers, academics and industrial scientists in three strategic areas: High Performance Computing, Artificial Intelligence and Edge Computing.

 In order to stay at the forefront of innovation and remain competitive, public organizations and enterprises will have to understand how to effectively harness these emerging technologies.

 Through this competition, Atos is supporting innovation in computer simulation and analysis that will lead to tangible industrial applications within our lifetime.

 The Atos – Joseph Fourier Prize was first launched in France in 2009 by Bull, now being part of Atos, and by GENCI (Grand Equipement National de Calcul Intensif).

 The prize pays tribute to mathematician Joseph Fourier whose work in the 18th century largely contributed to the mathematical modelization of physical phenomena.

 Jean-Baptiste Joseph Fourier (21 March 1768 – 16 May 1830) was a French mathematician and physicist and best known for initiating the investigation into Fourier series and their application to problems of heat transfer and vibrations.
 The Fourier transform and Fourier’s law are also named in his honor.
 Fourier is also generally credited with the discovery of the greenhouse effect.

 Fourier accompanied Napoleon Bonaparte on his Egyptian expedition in 1798, as scientific adviser, and was appointed secretary of the Institut d’Égypte.
 He contributed several mathematical papers to the Egyptian Institute which Napoleon founded at Cairo.